outofcontrol/Test-Vulkan-Loader-Azure/README.md

 This project provides the Khronos official Vulkan Loader for all platforms except [Android](https://android.googlesource.com/platform/frameworks/native/+/master/vulkan/)

+NOTE: (Jon) added a change to see how Azure works with a PR from my repo fork.

 ## Introduction

 Vulkan is an explicit API, enabling direct control over how GPUs actually work.